Menu

 Dzongs

-Dzongs once were forts built strong enough to defend and to avoid chances of invasion.
+Dzongs were once forts built strong enough to defend and to avoid the chances of invasion.
 Most dzongs were built in the 17th century to ward off invading Tibetan armies.
 At this time, these dzongs are living museums with proud and glorious history which are used as administrative centers.
 Dzongs follow typical Bhutanese architecture with a wide base and tapering top.
-They are also ornately decorated in various colors and shapes like Tashichho Dzong (Thimphu), Rinpung Dzong (Paro), Punakha Dzong (Punakha), Jakar Dzong (Bumthang) and many more.
+They are also ornately decorated in various colors and shapes, like Tashichho Dzong (Thimphu), Rinpung Dzong (Paro), Punakha Dzong (Punakha), Jakar Dzong (Bumthang) and many more.
 Dzongs are the site of many important events.
-They have also evolved today as cultural symbol.
+They have also evolved today as a cultural symbol.
 Most of the dzongs still stand royally while the walls of these dzongs narrate the history through paintings.

 Last Himalayan Kingdom